damzking/Corporation_Favoritaa/README.md

 ## Data Sources 📊
 - The dataset was provided in GitHub and SQL and was transformed to CSV format for transparency and reproductibility.
-- Statistics on Timeseries Regression
+- Statistics on Time Series Regression Analysis Corporation Favorita.

 ## Topical Questions and Hypotheses
 #### Questions 🤔:

 ### Hypotheses 🔬:
 #### A significance level (α) of 5% will used to perform all the hypothesis testing

-- Null hypothesis : Products on promotions have higher or equal averages sales compared those that are not on promotion
+-Null hypothesis : There is no significant difference in the sales of products on promotion and those not on promotion at Corporation Favorita.
-- Alternative hypothesis: Products on promotions have lesser averages sales compared those that are not on promotion
+- Alternative hypothesis: There is significant difference in the sales of products on promotion and those not on promotion at Corporation Favorita

 ANALYTICAL QUESTIONS
 The following analytical questions will help us gain insight and as well as confirm our hypothesis